rust-embedded-community/usb-device/README.md

 - A safer DescriptorWriter
 - Multilingual string descriptors
 - Isochronous endpoints
-- Optimize interrupt driven operation (maybe UsbDevice::poll should return which device has data available)

 Features not planning to support at the moment:

 - More than one configuration descriptor (uncommon in practice)
-- Control transfers on other than endpoint 0 (can be implemented manually if absolutely necessary)